Best Affordable Places to Live in Florida in 2025

 Florida is one of the most popular places to live.
 Its combination of beaches, theme parks, and no state income tax make it a draw for people at all life stages.
 But it’s especially attractive to retirees, who flock to Florida in their golden years.
-The cost of living in Florida is 2.3% higher than the national average and higher than its neighboring states, but much lower than California.
-The hot housing market is driving up Florida’s cost of living.
+The cost of living in Florida is 9% higher than the national average and higher than its neighboring states, but much lower than California.
+Still, there are some affordable places, including beach towns in the Sunshine State.

 Best Places to Live in Florida

 When you’re thinking of the best places to live in Florida, your criteria will depend on your specific financial and family situation.
-While the cost of living in Florida is a bit higher than average overall, there are pockets of affordability.
+When you compare the cost of living by state, you’ll see that the cost of living in Florida is a bit higher than average overall, but there are pockets of affordability.
 The specific features you’re looking for will help determine the best place to live in Florida for you.
 Starting the mortgage prequalification or preapproval process early can help you set your overall budget and narrow down your options.
 As you consider the best places in Florida to live, here are a few different options to consider:

 Best Affordable Places to Live in Florida